Best Technology Guide to Ultrasonic Flow Meters.

 What is an Ultrasonic Flow Meter?

-Ultrasonic flowmeter refers to a flowmeter developed based on the principle that the propagation speed of ultrasonic waves in a flowing medium is equal to the vector sum of the average flow velocity of the measured medium and the speed of the sound wave in a stationary medium.
+An ultrasonic flow meter refers to a flowmeter developed based on the principle that the propagation speed of ultrasonic waves in a flowing medium is equal to the vector sum of the average flow velocity of the measured medium and the speed of the sound wave in a stationary medium.
 It is mainly composed of a transducer and a converter.
-There are different types such as Doppler method, time difference method, beam offset method, noise method and correlation method.
+There are different types such as the Doppler method, the time difference method, the beam offset method, the noise method and the correlation method.

 For liquid media, Doppler ultrasonic flowmeters and transit-time ultrasonic flowmeters are commonly used in industrial processes.